nexiality/documentation/release/nexial-core-v2.6.changelog.md

   multiple select options.
 - [`assertSingleSelect(locator)`](../commands/web/assertSingleSelect(locator)): use to assert the select element support single select option.
+- [`saveISTDivsAsCsv`]:
-- [`saveISTDivsAsCsv`]: **NEW** command to export data from an Infinite Scroll Table (IST) to CSV.
+  - **NEW** command to export data from an Infinite Scroll Table (IST) to CSV.
 This is initial implementation and further testing is yet to complete.
 Documentation forthcoming.
-- [`saveISTDivsAsCsv`]: improved on scanning and data collection logic.
+  - improved on scanning and data collection logic.
 Now works reliably over 500 rows of infinite scroll table.
+  - improved on usability by allowing for configurable "waitBetweenScroll" value.